-- (a) The Supplier must use reasonable endeavours to maintain adequate stock levels of Products to satisfy the Customer's forecast demand based on the Monthly Forecasts. - (b) If the Supplier is not able to fully satisfy an Order within the time for delivery under this agreement, the Supplier must: - give written notice to the Customer, setting out the affected Product(s) and the estimated date on which the Supplier will be able to recommence supply of the affected Product(s); and - (ii) use reasonable endeavours to implement a solution to rectify the Product shortfall as soon as possible. - (c) If: - (i) the Supplier is unable to fully satisfy an Order for a Product due to inadequate stock levels of the Product; and - (ii) the volume of the relevant Product under the Order is within the Monthly Forecast for that Product (on a week-by-week basis), then the Supplier must give the Customer's Order the same priority (when allocating the Supplier's available stock of the relevant Product) that it applies to its other wholesale customers and any New Zealand supermarket stores operated by any member of the Supplier Group.
+- (a) The Supplier must use reasonable endeavours to maintain adequate stock levels of Products to satisfy the Customer's demand based on the Forecast. - (b) If the Supplier is not able to fully satisfy an Order within the Order Roster Schedule in clause 7.1, the Supplier must use reasonable endeavours to advise the Customer and to implement a solution to rectify the Product shortfall as soon as possible. - (c) If: - (i) the Supplier is unable to fully satisfy an Order for a Product due to inadequate stock levels of the Product; and - (ii) the volume of the relevant Product under the Order is within the Forecast for that Product (on a week-by-week basis), then the Supplier must give the Customer's Order the same priority (when allocating the Supplier's available stock of the relevant Product) that it applies to its other wholesale customers and any New Zealand supermarket stores operated by any member of the Supplier Group.